bumzack/godot/micrograd-rs/Readme.md

 # Readme

-ant attempt at a Rust implementation of  Andrej Karpathys micrograd: https://github.com/karpathy/micrograd
+an attempt at a Rust implementation of  Andrej Karpathys micrograd: https://github.com/karpathy/micrograd

+## prerequisites

+-  brew install graphviz